Can QuickBooks replace my accountant?By My Service Depot on Thursday, June 4, 2020

 Give Your Accountant Easy Access to Tax Information

 Fortunately, QuickBooks makes it easy to work with an accountant thanks to a special accounting login.
 Your accountant can review your business expenses and income in order to accurately file your taxes and get you the best deduction.
+So, even when it comes to using an accountant, QuickBooks can make the ordeal easier and less expensive.

 Of course, QuickBooks will only prove useful to your accountant if you use it religiously to track every last penny that has anything to do with your business.
 Remember to log everything into QuickBooks for best results.
+Again, a field service app like Smart Service uses digital work orders/invoices to track every part of a job.
+That info automatically moves from Smart Service into QuickBooks, making it super simple to track every last penny.

 Smart Service and QuickBooks Make Business Management Simple